 By Rick Steves and Laura Terrenzio

 The big news this year is that choosing among rail passes just got a lot simpler.
-That's because Select Passes (for two to four countries) have been discontinued — and in their place are new, cheaper versions of the all-Europe Global Pass, which make sense for shorter trips (as few as three travel days).
+That's because Select Passes (for two to four countries) have been discontinued — and in their place are new, cheaper versions of the all-Europe Global Pass, which make sense for shorter trips (as few as three travel days) as well as longer ones.
 Most travelers doing at least a few days of train travel will want either a one-country pass for their short-range itinerary, or a Global Pass for a wider-reaching trip*.

 Here's what else is new:

-- Macedonia: This fills what had been a gap in coverage on the most direct train route between Greece and central Europe — and it's covered even if you bought your pass in 2018.
+- Macedonia: This fills what had been a gap in coverage on the most direct train route between Greece and central Europe.
 (If you're not stopping to explore along the way, however, a budget flight beats a long Balkan train ride.)